AbdulrazaqAS/ipdao/README.md

 - Token staking or LP contribution

+### Project Track
+This project is build for the **IP Finance (IPFi)** track which includes DAO as example.

+### Sponsore Tech Used
+- Tomo SDK (social login & wallet aggregator):
+This project integrates Tomo SDK for login in users through different ways including social media.

 ### 🔭 Project Vision

 Our goal is to build a comprehensive onchain protocol for launching and managing DAOs around IP assets, designed with upgradability and crosschain compatibility at its core.